 |Turning circle||10.8 metres|

 |Fuel tank||40 litres (One, Cooper)/44 litres (Cooper S, all diesel models)|

 The Mini Hatchback weighs a little more than a typical supermini.
 It does, however, feel like a very high-quality product – overall refinement is far better than cars such as the DS3.

 Save Money on your Mini Hatchback

 Does this sound like the perfect car for you?
-See how much you can save on a new Mini Hatchback by using our car configurator.
+See how much you can save on a new model using our Mini Hatchback deals page.
 If you can’t quite figure out what your next car should be, our car chooser tool is here to help.